Jet Fuel Costs: Understanding Prices Per Gallon Today

 Purchasing Jet Fuel

-Airlines often purchase jet fuel through long-term contracts to hedge against price volatility.
-Larger airlines might have favorable terms due to bulk purchasing.
-Smaller operators and private jet owners typically pay higher spot prices.
+Airlines typically purchase through long-term contracts to hedge against volatility.
+Larger carriers get favorable terms from bulk purchasing – economies of scale at work.
+Smaller operators and private jet owners usually pay higher spot prices, which can sting during price spikes.

 Environmental Impact and Alternatives